frastel/AcmeSassDemoBundle/README.md

             sass:    ~
             compass: ~

+---
+Install the new assets

+    php app/console assets:install web

 Demo
 ------------
 Call this demo with `/demo/sass`.
 The resulting page is not very pretty, but after you look in the *.scss files in the `Resources/assets/css` folder